Living Standard — Last Updated 1 October 2025

 Assert: uniqueHandle is a unique internal value, not null.

-If show is true, then gain interest in element with target.
+Gain interest in element with target.

-Otherwise, lose interest in element with target.
+Lose interest in element with target.

 Let completionStep be an algorithm step which queues a global task on the timer task source given global to run task.